On the regularized risk of distributionally robust learning over deep neural networks: Introduction

-which is nothing but the (unrobust) training problem for the neural network; we have made the constraints explicit to facilitate the comparison with the problems introduced below.
+which is nothing but the (unrobust) training problem for the neural network; we have made the constraints in the above problem explicit to facilitate the comparison with the problems introduced below.
 For each $\theta \in \Theta$ and $x \in \R^d$ there is a corresponding dual variable $P :[0,T] \rightarrow \R^d$ associated to the ODE \eqref{eqn:ODE} which can be written as:

 where $H_0$ is the Hamiltonian: